'You don't have to be flexible, you need to be elastic:' Bob Ross Auto Group celebrates 50 years in business

 Technology continues to reshape the industry, Jenell Ross said, just as they're continuing to follow new trends.

-"Something my mother always said was, in the in the car business,," Jenell Ross said.
-"You got to be able to be nimble and change when change is needed."
+"Something my mother always said was, in the car business, you don't have to be flexible, you need to be elastic," Jenell Ross said.
+"You have to be nimble and change when change is needed."